PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Well, somebody had a party," said Boltac.
 "Did they eat everything?"

-"Most like, just the metals."
+"Most likely, just the metals."

 "Good, 'cause there's a couple of things I would be nice to have," Boltac muttered as he began to search through the wreckage of the room.
 After a few moments, he held up a half-chewed, heavy wool, glove.
 "I suppose the other one is too much to ask for.
 See if you can find a wand, or the sack."